kstenerud/dogma/v1/dogma_v1.md

 The bits type is a set of bit patterns, and can therefore be composed using [alternatives](#alternative), [concatenation](#concatenation), [repetition](#repetition), and [exclusion](#exclusion).

 -------------------------------------------------------------------------------
-**Example**: Each UTC timestamp field is stored in its own bitfield, with the final constructed 64 bit value stored in big endian byte order:
+**Example**: A timestamp is a 64-bit unsigned integer, with each time field stored as a separate bitfield.

 Bit fields (from high bit to low bit):